 Google Tag Manager (GTM) helps to simplify the process of adding the Insight tag and creating custom events.
 If GTM isn’t in place on your site, walk through the steps in this help article to set up an account and add the code to the site.
 In this article, we’ll review how to install the tag through GTM as well as some details on customization.

 Setting Up Your Insight Tag

 If you haven’t yet created an Insight Tag, navigate to Account Assets > Conversion Tracking from the top menu within your ad account.
-You’ll then see a screen prompting you to enter the website URL you’d like to track.
-Enter your domain name and select “Next.”
+You’ll see a prompt to make your insight tag.

 Installing the Insight Tag in GTM

-Now, within GTM, navigate to the container associated with the domain you want to track.
-Choose to “Add a New Tag.”
+Now, within GTM, navigate to the container associated with the domain you want to track and create a new tag.

 Within the box that appears click “Choose a tag type” under “Tag Configuration.”
 You’ll be presented with a lengthy list of tag options.
 Use the search bar to quickly locate the LinkedIn Insight tag and select that.

 In the box that appears, paste the previously referenced number from the LinkedIn script into the Partner ID field.

 To deploy your tag across the entire site (allowing you to define conversions and audiences by URL within LinkedIn), choose “All Pages” under “Triggering.”
 Now, select “Save” in the upper right-hand corner.
 Finally, select “Submit” to deploy your new tag live.